snw35/cloudenv/README.md

 The `latest` tag always points to the most recent image.
 Where backwards compatibility is an issue (such as with terraform), both the old and new versions will be included.

-The 'cloudenv' script pulls the `latest` tag each time it is run, so you will always be running the most recent software.
+The 'cloudenv' script pulls the `latest` tag each time it is run.
+It does not stop or remove running containers however, so you will only use an updated version when you stop/remove the current container.
+This will happen after a reboot for example.